oauthstuff/app2app-evolution/README.md

 handle an `http://` or `https://` scheme URL if it can verify an association with the domain ([Universal Links](https://developer.apple.com/ios/universal-links/)).
-Custom schemes, again, can be claimed by every app but the OS will not display a selection menu, but instead launch the app that claimed the scheme for the first time.
+Custom schemes, again, can be claimed by every app but the OS will not display a selection menu - it will instead arbitrarily pick one of the apps.

 ## Attacker Model